 There are two ways to handle uncertainty and limited knowledge in the model.
 First, we interpret the predicted probability of a type as a confidence measure and only suggest types to a user that are predicted with a confidence above some configurable threshold.
 Second, we encode types not included in the fixed-size type vocabulary as a special "unknown" type.
-The model hence learns to predict "unknown" whenever none of the types in the vocabulary TypeWriter: Neural Type Prediction with Search-Based Validation
+The model hence learns to predict "unknown" whenever none of the types in the vocabulary fit the given context information.
+During prediction, TypeWriter never suggests the "unknown" type to the user, but instead does not make any suggestion in case the model predicts "unknown".